diel-project/Diel-Niche-Modeling/vignettes/Example1.md

 ![](Example1_files/figure-gfm/plot2-1.png)<!-- -->

-Alternatively, we can use the plot.diel function in the Diel.Niche package that uses plotly to output a 3d plot of the posterior samples on top of the hypothesis set.
-We execute the ‘plot.diel’ function simply using the generic function ‘plot’ as the objecti out from diel.fit has a unique class identifier (diel).
+Alternatively, we can use the triplot function in the Diel.Niche package that uses plotly to output a 3d plot of the posterior samples on top of the hypothesis set.
+We execute the ‘triplot’ function simply using the generic function ‘plot’ as the objecti out from diel.fit has a unique class identifier (diel).